tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/030_deploy_helloworld_testnet/README.md

 <img width="1198" alt="Screenshot 2023-04-14 at 4 52 21 PM" src="https://user-images.githubusercontent.com/86096370/232627849-ca3a14cb-d3b5-4358-b022-ee86652d7187.png">

 We will add this token_id minus the leading `0x` to `jacky_test/sample-actor/impl/manifest.yaml` at line 3.
-You can also see the sample-actor name in this file which will be used later.
+You should also change the actor name from `sample-actor` to a unique name.

 ![image](https://user-images.githubusercontent.com/3214173/231840591-775730aa-1900-4c76-adb6-791f9dd2f467.png)